Online VAT calculator can help you to add or remove value-added tax rates on your initial amount. No manual calculation needed.

 VAT stands for "Value-Added Tax".
 It is applied to most of the goods and services and charged by UK businesses.
 In short, it is one type of business transaction tax that all consumers need to pay.

 We have developed this VAT Calculator because of recent VAT rate changes.
 There are so many sites available on the internet.
 But they do not allow users to change the rate of VAT.
-Therefore, we created this site.
+Therefore, we created this online web application.
 So, all the individuals and business users get access to change VAT rates.
 In our calculator, you can enter any value in the VAT field and calculate VAT as per your requirements.

 It was introduced in 1973 with the replacement of "Selective Employment Tax" and "Purchase Tax".
 The current VAT rate in UK is 20%.
 But it was 17.5% before the January 4th, 2011.
 In addition, the standard rate of VAT was 15% reduced on December 1st, 2010.
 But it was temporary reduction and it went back to 17.5% on January 20th, 2010.